 New York City offers free, voluntary services for families struggling with economic scarcity, parenting, mental health concerns, substance misuse, family conflict, and domestic violence.
 Year after year, families that participate in prevention services continue to have strong results–among families with the greatest level of need, children were far less likely to experience maltreatment or a foster care placement if they participated in prevention services.
 These services seem to be particularly impactful when families access them, early and voluntarily, through referrals from staff at hospitals, schools, and community-based organizations.

-Prevention Pathways is a multi-year project aimed at improving referral pathways to prevention services, with the goal of increasing the number of families receiving community-based services and reducing the number of unnecessary reports to the State’s child abuse hotline.
+Prevention Pathways was a multi-year project aimed at improving referral pathways to prevention services, with the goal of increasing the number of families receiving community-based services and reducing the number of unnecessary reports to the State’s child abuse hotline.

-This project is a partnership between the Public Policy Lab (PPL), the New York City Administration for Children’s Services Division of Prevention Services (ACS Prevention), and NYC Health+Hospitals (H+H), with generous support from Casey Family Programs and Youth and Families Forward.
+This project was a partnership between the Public Policy Lab (PPL), the New York City Administration for Children’s Services Division of Prevention Services (ACS Prevention), and NYC Health+Hospitals (H+H), with generous support from Casey Family Programs and Youth and Families Forward.

 Interviews